 Asynchronous communication poses challenges for teams that try to rely on it alone.
 Realistically, each organization has its own sweet spot that balances both sync and async methods.

 Every team is unique, and their communication style will follow.
 Your team’s existing processes and structures as well as personal preferences play a large role in the balance of synchronous and asynchronous communication that works right for you.

 When you consider that some people prefer audio-visual communication over written or vice versa, it becomes even more clear how much flexibility teams need to accommodate all their members.
 One team member may work best chatting live on Slack, while another prefers to let people leave voicemails they can check when they’re ready.

 Innovative solutions have risen to the forefront of these growing needs in the age of remote work.
 Tools like Loom allow people to record short videos complete with screen-share that team members can watch when ready.
 This harnesses almost all of the benefits of a video meeting without requiring everyone to schedule time to be together.

 When teams do need to come together, say for a kickoff, Loom’s videos can even help meeting leaders inform attendees of what to expect.
 Paired with a traditional agenda, a video can reinforce an upcoming meeting’s tone and expectations.
 Afterward, follow-up videos can help meeting attendees exchange ideas and thoughts asynchronously even though the meeting has ended.

-Hugo and Loom have teamed up to provide meeting leaders with an integrated experience that leverages the best of synchronous and asynchronous communication.
-Pair great meetings with great video messages to exchange more detailed information more efficiently within your organization by trying out Hugo’s Loom integration today.
+Fellow and Loom have teamed up to provide meeting leaders with an integrated experience that leverages the best of synchronous and asynchronous communication.
+Pair great meetings with great video messages to exchange more detailed information more efficiently within your organization by trying out Fellow's Loom integration today.